Easiest GCSE Subjects To Pass & Best Practices To Get A 9

 What subject is the easiest in GCSE?

-According to AQA’s result statistics over the years, the easiest subject in GCSE is Modern Hebrew, as it has the highest pass rate among all other subjects (97.9% in 2024).
+According to AQA’s result statistics over the years, the easiest subject in GCSE is Further Maths, as it has the highest pass rate among all other subjects (82.1 in June 2025).
 However, it is also true that difficulty is a very subjective variable, as students may find some subjects harder than others based on a number of factors.

 Are GCSEs harder or easier now?